Good Or Bad Omens: 35 Myths And Superstitions Surrounding Black Cats Throughout The Eons

 Association with Bastet

-Don’t let them come near ill people
+Don’t let them come near sick people

 Good husband-magnets